JuliaTagBot/ccall_test.jl/README.md

 # ccall_test

+This is a small test of the overhead by ccall.

-I have written a "small" fortran subroutine ([small_subroutine](https://github.com/jmgnve/ccall_test.jl/blob/master/deps/small_routine.f90)) that multiplies a number by 2.
+I have written a "small" fortran subroutine ([small_subroutine](https://github.com/jmgnve/ccall_test.jl/blob/master/deps/small_routine.f90)) that multiplies **one** number by 2.

-I have written a "large" fortan subroutine ([large_subroutine](https://github.com/jmgnve/ccall_test.jl/blob/master/deps/large_routine.f90)) that also multiplies a number by 2, but also defines a bunch of constants.
+I have written a "large" fortan subroutine ([large_subroutine](https://github.com/jmgnve/ccall_test.jl/blob/master/deps/large_routine.f90)) that also multiplies **one** number by 2, but also defines a bunch of constants.

+I have written an "array" fortan subroutine ([array_subroutine](https://github.com/jmgnve/ccall_test.jl/blob/master/deps/array_routine.f90)) that multiplies **a vector** by 2.
+This requires much fewer ccalls than the two first subroutines if doubling a vector.

 I have written a julia function that does the same thing as the small fortran subroutine (called test_julia).

-I have written two functions that call the fortran subroutines (called test_small_routine and test_large_routine) using ccall.
+I have written three functions that call the fortran subroutines (called test_small_routine, test_large_routine, test_array_routine) using ccall.

-The three test function are stored [here](https://github.com/jmgnve/ccall_test.jl/blob/master/src/ccall_test.jl).
+The four test function are stored [here](https://github.com/jmgnve/ccall_test.jl/blob/master/src/ccall_test.jl).

 I have performed the following tests: